slushhh/demo-bob-w/README.md

 * Caching.
 Both server query results and stored data in state managers.
 However, the risk of obsolete data must be considered.
 * Additional techniques in UI designed to increase the conversion rate of room booking (different UI/UX patterns)
 * Preloaders or or progressive image loading for room/product cards
+* Since the **Antd** component library does not currently support React 19 and the RangePicker widget in conjunction with the Day.js library has poor performance in browsers other than Chromium-based, replace the calendar widget with a widget from another library